ros2/launch/launch_pytest/README.md

 # launch_pytest

-This tool is a framework for launch integration testing.
+This is a framework for launch integration testing.
 For example:

   * The exit codes of all processes are available to the tests.
   * Tests can check that all processes shut down normally, or with specific exit codes.